tetris245/tetris245/README.md

 Changes for future version 1.5

 * Improved the difficulty command: the change is now direct and automatic, even when a rule normally prevents it.
+* Fixed mistress title and titles based on reputation in the title command